 Step 1.
-Using the circular saw, carefully cut along the seams of the plank keeping inside the edge of the plank by a half-inch.
+Using the circular saw, carefully cut along the plank’s seams, keeping inside the plank’s edge by a half-inch.
 Make sure you are cutting all the way through the plank.
-Next, cut across the center of the plank connecting the two previous cuts to form an “H”.
+Next, cut across the plank center connecting the two previous cuts to form an “H.”

 Step 2.
 Go over all of the previous cuts that were made with the circular saw with the oscillating multi-tool.
 This ensures that the cuts will have gone down to the subfloor.

 Step 4.
 Once you can tap the crowbar into the cut, you will have more leverage to pry up the plank pieces.
-After hammering and prying with the crowbar for a bit, you should be able to carefully remove the plank pieces with your hands.
+After hammering and prying with the crowbar for a bit, you should be able to remove the plank pieces with your hands carefully.

 Step 5.
 Bring out the oscillating multi-tool again.
-You will use this to scrape up any dried glue as well as to cut and remove any remaining pieces of the plank.
+You will use this to scrape up any dried glue and cut and remove any plank’s remaining pieces.
 After all glue and plank pieces have been removed, you will be ready to start to glue (how to glue down bamboo flooring).

 Step 6.
 Measure out how long your replacement plank needs to be and cut it using the miter saw.
 If you are replacing a plank with a whole plank, you might need to trim down either the tongue or the bottom groove for the plank to fall in place.